OUTCOME MEASURES FOR SHOULDER PAIN

 Young Hak Roh, Jung Ho Noh, Joo Han Oh, Goo Hyun Baek, Hyun Sik Gong (2012) To What Degree do Shoulder Outcome Instruments Reflect Patient’s Psychological Distress?
 Clin Orthop Relat Res 470:3470-3477

-The DASH score has been validated and recommended for use in people with rotator cuff disorders.
 The Western Ontario Rotator Cuff (WORC) Index is a condition-specific outcome measures for people with rotator cuff disorder.

 The WORC is a 21 item self-report questionnaire with each item scored on a visual analogue scale.
 De Witte et al (2012) confirmed that the validity, test-retest reliability and responsiveness of the WORC in people with RC disorders.
 However they cautioned that it did not seem to discriminate as well as the DASH score between those with more severe versus less severe shoulder symptoms.